Guide to Work, Study, Travel and Living Abroad

 • Take a good supply of seasickness pills.
 While not very common, rough weather can occur, sending tables, chairs, and your stomach flying across the room.

-Sunset view from a cargo ship.
-Photo by Friedel Rother.
+Sunset view of a cargo ship.

 Freighter Travel Resources

-Freighter Travel provides a general overview of freighter travel including extensive resources.
+Freighter Travel provides a general overview of freighter travel, including extensive resources.

 Related Topics